 The Anderson House

-This picturesque home was built in the Queen Ann Style in 1900, earning it a spot on the National Register of Historic Places.
-The property has been lovingly restored and is located in the heart of downtown Franklin, placing it within walking distance to many local amenities and historical sites.
+Stay on the first floor of this picturesque home that was built in the Queen Ann Style in 1900, earning it a spot on the National Register of Historic Places.
+The property is being restored and is located in the heart of downtown Franklin, placing it within walking distance to many local amenities and historical sites.
 The town itself is close to many outdoor recreational attractions, such as North Fork hiking trail, Spruce Knob, Nelson Rocks, Seneca Rocks, and Seneca Caverns.
 The South Branch of the Potomac River runs throughout the area, offering excellent kayaking and fishing opportunities.
 Explore by day, and experience the best of small-town life in the evenings!

 The Neighborhood of Franklin is a small town with a rich history and culture!
 Known especially for its many Victorianstyle houses and annual Treasure Mountain Festival, it’s a gem not to be missed.
 There are a few restaurants in the town, but please note they do close relatively early.
 There is also a grocery store, ice cream shop, farmer’s market, and combination bowling alley/skating rink for rainy days.
 If you’re visiting in the summer, be sure to check out Warner’s Drive-In Movie Theater.
 For history buffs, the area boasts important sites from the Civil War and French & Indian War.